Entering the European market for coconut water

 Agent/broker

-The role of agents involved in the coconut water trade is not as significant compared to other processed fruit and vegetables sectors.
+The role of agents involved in the coconut water trade is not as significant as in other processed fruit and vegetable sectors.
 Agents normally act as independent companies that negotiate on behalf of their clients and as intermediaries between buyers and sellers.
 Typically, they charge commissions of 2-4% of the sales value for their intermediary services.

 Tips:

-• Study lists of exhibitors for large trade fairs such as ANUGA, SIAL and Alimentaria to find potential buyers for your coconut water.
+- Study exhibitor lists for large European trade fairs such as ANUGA, SIAL and Alimentaria to find potential buyers;

-• Understand the pressure from retailers for sustainable products and make yourself more competitive by investing in different certification schemes related to CSR, organic or food safety.
-Food safety certification is the minimum requirement if you want to reach the retail segment.
+- Understand the pressure from retailers for sustainable products and make yourself more competitive by investing in certification schemes related to CSR, organic or food safety.
+Food safety certification is a minimum requirement if you want to reach the retail segment;

-• Search through the members' list of the European Vending & Coffee Service Association to find companies offering opportunities for selling coconut water through the vending machines channel.
+- Search through the members' list of the European Vending & Coffee Service Association to find companies offering opportunities to sell coconut water through the vending machines channel.

 What is the most interesting channel for you?